Indian massacre of 1622: New governance

 In 1618, after the death of Powhatan, his brother Opitchapam, a lame and quiet old man, became paramount chief of the confederacy.
-Their youngest brother, Opechancanough, was probably the effective leader, with his friend, war-chief and advisor Nemattanew.
+Their youngest brother, Opechancanough, was probably the effective leader with Nemattanew, who was his friend, warchief, and advisor.
 Neither of the younger men believed that peaceful relations with the colonists could be maintained.

-Perhaps in 1620–1621, Opitchapam retired or he was deposed (but possibly he died in 1630), and he was succeeded by his youngest brother.
-Opechancanough and Nemattanew began to develop plans for the unavoidable war.
+Perhaps in 1620–1621, Opitchapam retired or he was deposed (but possibly died in 1630), and he was succeeded by his youngest brother, Opechancanough.
+Nemattanew began to develop plans for the unavoidable war.
 Having recovered from their defeat commanding Pamunkey warriors during the First Anglo-Powhatan War, they planned to shock the English with an attack that would leave them contained in a small trading outpost, rather than expanding throughout the area with new plantations.
-In the spring of 1622, after a settler murdered his adviser Nemattanew, Opechancanough launched a campaign of surprise attacks on at least 31 separate English settlements and plantations, mostly along the James River, extending as far as Henricus.
+In the spring of 1622, after a settler murdered Nemattanew, Opechancanough launched simultaneous surprise attacks on at least 31 separate English settlements and plantations, mostly along the James River, extending as far as Henricus.